Prevent, counter-extremism and counter-terrorism

 Referring possible cases of early-stage radicalisation is similar to safeguarding processes, which are designed to protect people from gang activity, drugs, and physical or sexual abuse.

-When someone makes a referral, lots of agencies work together to offer support where they consider it necessary and proportionate to do so.
-This involves a number of steps:
+When someone makes a referral, lots of agencies work together to offer support where it is necessary and proportionate to do so.
+This involves several steps:

-- The local authority and the police carefully assess all referrals to see if they are suitable for Channel or whether a different type of support is more appropriate, such as mental health support.
+- The police carefully assess all referrals to see if they are suitable for Channel or whether a different type of support is more appropriate, such as mental health support.

 - If suitable, the referral is discussed with all relevant partners at a meeting called a Channel panel to decide if an intervention is necessary.
 The individual who has been referred to Prevent is informed and must give their consent (or via a parent or guardian if they are under the age of 18) before an intervention can take place.